MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and perform automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

-In this lab, you will set up a second environement to memic a production environment for learning purposes, create solutions to track your changes.
+In this lab, you will set up a second environment to mimic a production environment for learning purposes, create solutions to track your changes.
 You will also create a data model to support the following requirements:

 - R1 – Track the status of permits issued for new buildings and existing building modifications